odrive881/warehouse_pipeline/README.md

 Anything inside the Docker network uses the service name and internal port.
 Anything on your Windows host uses `localhost` and the mapped port.
-Never use `warehouse-db` as a hostname in pgAdmin — it is not resolvable outside the Docker network.
+Never use `warehouse-db` as a hostname in pgAdmin - it is not resolvable outside the Docker network.

 ## Data model notes

 - Movement events are append-only.
-The source table `raw.movements` is never truncated between runs — only new rows are added.
+The source table `raw.movements` is never truncated between runs - only new rows are added.
 - Running inventory balance is reconstructed from the event log using `SUM() OVER (PARTITION BY sku ORDER BY event_timestamp)`.
 This is the core modeling pattern of the project.
-- The incremental staging model uses event ID-based deduplication rather than timestamp-based filtering, avoiding the boundary-row duplicate issue common with timestamp-only incremental strategies.
 - `mart_reorder_alerts` is built on top of `mart_stock_levels` rather
   than directly on staging, demonstrating mart-on-mart composition.